DFDLSchemas/ntp/README.md

     https://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_packet_header_format

-This schema does not implement the optional extension fields past the 48th byte, nor does it implement the NTP Control Messages, which have an entirely different format described in Appendix B of RFC 1305.

-This schema is written to use the preferred DFDL schema project layout and DFDL schema style as of 2025-11-18.
+This schema is written to use the preferred DFDL schema project layout and DFDL schema style.
 It can be used as a starting point for other schema projects.

-This schema supercedes older NTP schemas from the OpenDFDL github site, with repositories
+This schema supersedes older NTP schemas from the OpenDFDL github site, with repositories
 named:

 - ntp-2022-05-19